iampranavdhar/IaC-based-cicd-setup/README.md

-## Automated Iaas and Build Process
+## Automated IaC and Build Process

 This project is for practicing terraform, aws, gcp and Jenkins.